 The Best Beaches In Kauai

 The most stunning of the Hawaiian Islands, Kauai is a haven for visitors seeking to experience the great outdoors.
-But aside from memorable hiking trails and unforgettable vistas, the “Garden Isle” boasts some of the finest beaches in the remote US archipelago.
+But apart from memorable hiking trails and unforgettable vistas, the “Garden Isle” boasts some of the finest beaches in the remote Polynesian archipelago.
 I spent 10 days exploring all four corners of the island and in this post, I’ll share with you the very best beaches in Kauai.

 Hawaii Travel Guide - Cover Image